intel/sawr/README.md

 Laser-cutting files (given as PDF) are derived from the OpenSCAD master but are included for convenience as well.
-Note that there are versions for both acrylic and acetal.
+There are versions for both acrylic and acetal (aka POM, Delrin, etc).
-If you can find it, acetal (aka POM) is much tougher and highly recommended, and because it is more flexible, allows for some additional features, like a compliant suspension.
+If you can find it, acetal is much tougher than acrylic and highly recommended, and because it is more flexible, allows for some additional features, like a compliant suspension.
+However, if you must use acrylic make sure you cut with the acrylic verion of the frame.
-The SW stack enables basic autonomous navigation and currently supports building a 2D map with gmapper and then planning and executing a motion path using move-base.
+The SAWR software stack enables basic autonomous navigation and currently supports building a 2D map with gmapper and then planning and executing a motion path using move-base.
+It does not yet support out-of-the-box secure teleoperation, however.
+You will have to either run ROS over an isolated network or set up your own secure remote teleoperation interface.

 The software stack consists of ROS configuration files and some simple ROS nodes for motor control.
 For the most part, we have kept the stack as simple as possible.
-Additional instructions for the SW stack are located in the ``sawr`` package:
+Additional instructions for the SAWR software stack are located in the ``sawr`` package:
-* [sawr_master/INSTALL.md](sawr_master/INSTALL.md) - How to install the SW.
+* [sawr_master/INSTALL.md](sawr_master/INSTALL.md) - How to install the SAWR software stack.
-* [sawr_master/LAUNCH.md](sawr_master/LAUNCH.md) - How to run the SW after installation.
+* [sawr_master/LAUNCH.md](sawr_master/LAUNCH.md) - How to run the SAWR software stack after installation.

 # Packages
 Here is a list of packages included in this project and